furrtek/Waimea/README.md

 * `L`: Line.
 Simply draws a line.
 Takes x1,y1:x2,y2.
 * `LS`: Line strip.
 Draws multiples lines, one connected to the other.
 Takes x1,y1:x2,y2:x3,y3...
 * `SH`: Shape.
 Draws a filled polygon.
 Takes x1,y1:x2,y2:x3,y3...
+* `LC`: Reset color to line color.
+Useful for colored blocks (data).

 Coordinates 0,0 are top-left.
+Sizes should be normalized to 16x16.

 For example, drawing a filled square clockwise: `SH 0,0:16,0:16,16:0,16`

 # known bugs

 * Might crash on badly formatted layout.txt file.
-* Drag-scroll not well optimized, can be slow on some setups.
+* Drag-scroll not well optimized, can be laggy on some setups.
 Will have to draw in a buffer and scroll the buffer instead of redrawing everything each time.